yiyousong/AdaptRM/ReadMe.md

 3. Input and output
 * The input object should be a list of [1, -1, 4] representing a query sequence.
 * The output would be a vector of values.
 Each element ranges from 0 to 1 and represents the probability of its corresponding task.

+a test.py is provided for transforming .fasta file into the above shaped input and returns a .csv prediction file